Richardaeld/MonaMemorabilia/README.md

 ### Image Compression
 + [TinyPNG](https://tinypng.com/) image compression roughly elimates 51% of kb load from images
-+ The reduction of image size allows the page to load in roughly 0.241 seconds according to [Pingdom](https://tools.pingdom.com/)
++ The reduction of image size allows the pages to load in a rough average of under 0.250 seconds according to [Pingdom](https://tools.pingdom.com/)

 ![Tinyify differrence image](assets/images/tiny-ping-combo.png "Displays the minification done to image")